FriendsOfTYPO3/extension_builder/Documentation/Developer/Roundtrip.rst

 The general rule is: All stuff that is editable in the modeler should be applied in the modeler.
 For example if you need another dependency in :file:`ext_emconf.php` you should add it in the modeler and not in :file:`ext_emconf.php` itself.

-Be sure to configure the :ref:`configuration-overwritesettings`
+Be sure to configure the :ref:`overwrite-settings`

 Overview of the roundtrip features
 ==================================